AriFordsham/GHCWiki/records.md

 Other FP languages where I looked for a record implementation but it appeared they have no solution for records with the same fields (my information could be wrong/out-dated) ocaml, oz.
 However, the O in OCaml is for objects, and objects have structural typing that supports abstraction over fields.

 I couldn't find great specific information on record implementation ML variants.
 Best I can tell, SML does not allow records in the same module with the same field.
 Records from other modules require name-spacing or must be opened up similar to Agda.
-SML\# supports [ abstraction over fields](http://www.pllab.riec.tohoku.ac.jp/smlsharp/?FeatureRecordPolymorphism) as per the overloaded records implementation.